This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Oracle Data Pump Support for Resource Usage Limitations

-Two new parameters, MAX_DATAPUMP_JOBS_PER_PDB and MAX_DATAPUMP_PARALLEL_PER_JOB are introduced to give DBAs more control over the number of jobs that can be started in a multitenant container database environment, and over the number of parallel workers that can be used for an individual Data Pump job, respectively.
+MAX_DATAPUMP_JOBS_PER_JOB provides more control over the number of jobs that can be started in a multitenant container database environment: Default: 100, Range: 0 to 250, or Auto: 50% of SESSIONS.
+The MAX_DATAPUMP_PARALLEL_PER_JOB parameter enables you to obtain more control over the number of parallel workers that you can use for an individual Data Pump job.

-These parameters give the DBA more control over resource utilization when there are multiple users performing data pump jobs in a database environment.
+These parameters provide you with more control over resource utilization when there are multiple users performing Data Pump jobs in a database environment.

 Oracle Data Pump Prevents Inadvertent Use of Protected Roles